-There are three basic types of bone graft, each with particular advantages and disadvantages; autograft, allograft, and man-made substitutes.
+There are three basic types of bone graft, each with particular advantages and disadvantages; autograft, allograft and synthetic substitutes.

 Bone graft is classified as either osteoinductive or osteoconductive.